home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 Replacing `URL` with the address you use to access your Home Assistant instance.
 The values of `internal_url` and `external_url` can be the same and should be the same as you have for `url:` in the `http:` of `configuration.yaml`.

-When you have saved these changes, restart Home Assisant and reopen the the app.
+When you have saved these changes, restart Home Assisant and, after it Home Assistant has finished restarting, reopen the the app.

 #### I don't see a `notify.mobile_app` service for my device in my `dev-services` panel
 Once you have [set up](/getting_started/index.md) the Companion app you will need to restart Home Assistant for the `notify.mobile_app` service call to register.
 On iOS the `notify.mobile_app_<Device_ID>` service will be created provided you granted notification permissions during setup, on Android the service call will appear after the restart.
 If you can't see this, [force quit on iOS](https://support.apple.com/HT201330) or force stop on Android.
 Then relaunch the Companion app and finally restart your Home Assistant instance.
 The service should now be listed in the `Developer Tools > Services` panel.